Market-Weighted Index

 A market-weighted index is a stock market index in which each component company is weighted according to its total market capitalization.

-A market-weighted index (also known as a capitalization-weighted index) is a barometer of market performance where the biggest companies carry the most weight.
-The logic is simple: a 1% move in a trillion-dollar company like Apple should impact the broad market more than a 1% move in a billion-dollar small-cap company.
-This methodology aligns the index with the reality of the market.
-If you were to buy the entire stock market, you would naturally own more of the valuable companies and less of the smaller ones.
-Therefore, a market-weighted index represents theexperience of an investor holding the market portfolio.
-Most of the world's leading indices—including the **S&P 500**, **Nasdaq Composite**, **FTSE 100**, and **CAC 40**—are market-weighted.
-This contrasts with price-weighted indices like the **Dow Jones Industrial Average (DJIA)**, where a stock with a higher share price has more influence regardless of the company's actual size.
+A market-weighted index (also frequently known as a capitalization-weighted or "cap-weighted" index) is a mathematical barometer of market performance where the largest and most valuable companies carry the most significant weight and influence.
+The underlying logic is incredibly simple and reflects economic reality: a 1% price move in a trillion-dollar mega-cap company like Apple should naturally impact the broader market index far more than a 1% move in a billion-dollar small-cap company.
+This specific methodology aligns the performance of the index with the actual investable reality of the stock market.
+If you were to literally go out and buy the entire global stock market, you would naturally own significantly more of the high-value companies and proportionally less of the smaller ones.
+Therefore, a market-weighted index represents the direct, unfiltered experience of a passive investor holding the broad market portfolio.
+It is the most realistic way to track the aggregate wealth creation or destruction within an economy.
+Most of the world's leading and most-watched indices—including the S&P 500, the Nasdaq Composite, the FTSE 100, and the CAC 40—utilize this market-weighted structure.
+This stands in sharp contrast to price-weighted indices like the Dow Jones Industrial Average (DJIA), where a stock with a higher individual share price has more influence over the index regardless of the company's actual total size or economic footprint.
+In a cap-weighted world, size is the only thing that dictates importance.

 Key Takeaways